karyotakisg/karyotakisg/README.md

 # Hi 👋, I'm Giannis Karyotakis

-### Undergraduate student and passionate about science
+### MSc Candidate and passionate about science

-I am a student in the Department of Management Science and Technology at the Athens University of Economics and Business.
+MSc Candidate in Data Science and Machine Learning at National Technical University of Athens.
+Graduate of the Department of Management Science and Technology at the Athens University of Economics and Business.

 🔭 **Current Role**: Security Researcher at [Secopera](https://secopera.eu)